Watch Our Jack The Ripper Documentary FOR FREE!

 As it transpired making the letter public proved to be a huge mistake, for the resultant publicity encouraged imitators to reach for their pens and, very soon, the police investigation was all but overwhelmed by a veritable tsunami of bogus “Jack the Ripper” correspondence, all of which had to be investigated and, if possible, the authors traced.

-Lindsay Siviter and Paul Begg consider the “Dear Boss” and ponder the all-important question of whether it did actually come from the killer before both agreeing that, like almost all the imitators it spurned, it too was bogus and, as Lindsay observes, was probably the work of a journalist.
+We consider the “Dear Boss” missive and ponder the all-important question of whether it did actually come from the killer before both agreeing that, like almost all the imitators it spurned, it too was bogus and was probably the work of a journalist.

 THE “FROM HELL” LETTER

-However, one letter, sent in mid-October to Mr. George Lusk, the head of the Mile End Vigilance Committee, is still the subject of intense debate.
+In mid-October a letter was sent to Mr. George Lusk, the head of the Mile End Vigilance Committee, which is still the subject of intense debate.

 This letter was addressed “From Hell” and, rather sickeningly, it contained a portion of human kidney which, according to the letter’s writer, he had taken from the body of Catherine Eddowes.